| |

 Place them in a large bowl and drizzle the oil on them.

-Sprinkle with a good dose of kosher salt and they are ready for the smoker.
+Sprinkle with a good dose of kosher or other large flaked salt, and they are ready for the smoker.

-Set up your smoker for indirect cooking and if your smoker has a water pan, fill it ½ to ¾ full of water.
+Set up your smoker for cooking at 240°F (116°C) using indirect heat.
+If your smoker uses a water pan, fill it up.

-3 hours on the smoker grate at about 240°F should get them nice and tender.
+3 hours on the smoker grate should get them nice and tender.
 If not, let them go longer.

-Be careful as they are very hot and you might want to hold them with a dish towel while you slice them open.
+Be careful as they are very hot and you might want to hold them with a towel or thick gloves while you slice them open.

 Use a large spoon to scoop out the potato from the skins.

-Be careful that you don’t tear the skin if you can help it.
-It is ok to leave a little layer of potato in there to help sturdy them up a bit.
+Be careful that you don't tear the skin if you can help it.
+It's ok to leave a little layer of potato in there to help sturdy them up a bit.

 Use a potato masher or your hands, or whatever it takes to mash the potato up real good.